WalletScrutiny/WalletScrutinyCom/_android/io.wallet.pro.md

 ## Contact

-We were able to locate their github, but it only has 6 contributions in the last year.
+We were able to locate their github, but as of this moment, it seems to be outdated, with only six commits in the past year.
+Additionally, no repositories were related to wallet.io's mobile app.

 ## Verdict